tomo-ludens/unity-policy-driven-singleton/README.md

 }
 ```

 Even if you forget, there is a safety net that initializes on the first `Instance` / `TryGetInstance` access.
 However, that obscures ordering and is not recommended.
-Prefer `OnSingletonAwake` / `OnSingletonDestroy`.
+Always call `base.Awake()` at the beginning of your overridden `Awake()` method.

 ### 3. Placement guidelines